yyc1217/PivotJ/README.md

 Hierarchical-Statistic-Tree
 ===========================

 A java implementation of pivot table.
 It's a data structure which you can hierarchically get the accumulate value in Hierarchical Statistic Tree(HST).

 There are two major constructing type:BuildTreeBySum and BuildTreeByCount.
 1.BuildTreeBySum
-    See example in Demo.java.
+    See the example in Demo.java.

 2.BuildTreeByCount
     Still working...